joaomlourenco/novathesis/README.md

 If you think this template really helped you while writing your thesis, think about doing a [small donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=KTPG2K2AHCRAW).
 I'll keep a list thanking to all the identified donors that identify themselves in the “*Add special instructions to the seller:*” box.

-Thank you to the two donators of 2019:
+Thank you to the two donators (out of a few hundreds of users) of 2019:
 * Jorge Barreto
 * Raissa Almeida.